mbrewerton/DotNetPivotalTrackerApi/README.md

 - Fix HttpClient not allowing multiple requests on the static method
 - Make methods truly Async with syncronous counterparts to provide async flexiblity
 - Create a custom HttpHandler for the HttpClient to provide Unit Testability
-- Provide the ability to persist `projectId` to prevent the need to pass it to every object or method
 - Provide the ability to chain methods using fluent syntax
 - Provide GET/POST/PUT/DELETE functionality for Epics
-- Cover all PT endpoints... eventually...
+- Eventually cover all PT endpoints...
+Give a dev a chance!

 # Boring Stuff
 ##MIT License